klebs6/caffe2-rs/caffe2op-rnn/README.md

-Sure!
+# caffe2op-rnn

+**Note: This crate is currently being translated from C++ to Rust, and some function bodies may still be in the process of translation.**

+## Recurrent Neural Networks

 Recurrent Neural Networks (RNNs) are a class of neural networks used to process sequential data, such as time-series, speech, and text data.
 The `caffe2op-rnn` crate defines a set of